LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 Before looking at the analysis results, let's look at the code.

 The `Include_lib` compilation unit does not have a `.mli`, so all the internal uses are accounted for.
-It exposes 3 modules : `Original`, `Reexport`, and `Redefine`.
-The 1st one defines all its values, the 2nd only includes the 1st one, and the 3rd one includes the 1st and redefines 2 values : `used_directly`, and `unused`.
+It exposes 3 modules :
+- `Original`, which explicitly defines all its values;
+- `Reexport`, which only includes `Original`;
+- `Redefine`, which includes `Original` and redefines 2 values :
+  `used_directly`, and `unused`.

 By the explanation in the [module signature](#module-signature) and [module type](#module-type) examples, although there are 9 exported values (`used_directly`, `used_indirectly`, and `unused` for each module), only 5 are expected to be tracked by the analyzer : those in `Original` and the 2 redefined in `Redefine`.
-These are the only values a developer can trivially removeif they are reported unused.
+These are the only values a developer can trivially remove if they are reported unused.

 Thus, the only values used are `Original.used_directly`, `Original.used_indirectly` (by an explicit reference to `Reexport.used_indirectly`), and `Redefine.used_directly`.
 This means that the unused exported values tracked by the analyzer are `Original.unused` and `Redefine.unused`.

-Let's look at the actual results.

 Compile and analyze:
 ```